Ten area teams punch tickets to state volleyball tourney

-Ten of the 16 Northeast and North Central Nebraska teams that qualified for district finals won their matches on Saturday and advanced to next week’s state volleyball tournament which gets underway on Thursday at venues across Lincoln.
+Ten of the 16 Northeast and North Central Nebraska teams that qualified for district finals won their matches on Saturday and advanced to this week's state volleyball tournament, which gets underway Thursday at venues across Lincoln.

 Hartington Cedar Catholic is the other Mid-State team that will compete in Lincoln after the Trojans scored a hard-fought five-set victory over traditional powerhouse Johnson-Brock in Class D1.